Actinometer: History

+Swiss physicist Horace-Bénédict de Saussure invented an early version in the late 18th century.
+His design used a blackened thermometer enclosed in a glass sphere to measure solar radiation, which he referred to as a "heliothermometer."
+This instrument is considered one of the first tools to systematically measure solar intensity.

-The actinometer was invented by John Herschel in 1825; he introduced the term actinometer, the first of many uses of the prefix actin for scientific instruments, effects, and processes.
+John Herschel further developed actinometers in the 19th century, including a design involving photochemical reactions to measure sunlight intensity, which was a significant step forward.
+Herschel's actinometer involved observing the rate of a chemical reaction under sunlight, which allowed for more precise quantification of solar energy.
+Herschel's version was influential and helped standardize measurements of solar energy.
+Herschel introduced the term actinometer, the first of many uses of the prefix actin for scientific instruments, effects, and processes.

 The actinograph is a related device for estimating the actinic power of lighting for photography.

 Chemical actinometry

 Chemical actinometry involves measuring radiant flux via the yield from a chemical reaction.
 This process requires a chemical with a known quantum yield and easily analyzed reaction products.

 Choosing an actinometer

 Potassium ferrioxalate is commonly used, as it is simple to use and sensitive over a wide range of relevant wavelengths (254 nm to 500 nm).
-Other actinometers include malachite green leucocyanides, vanadium(V)–iron(III) oxalate and monochloroacetic acid, however all of these actinometers undergo dark reactions, that is, they react in the absence of light.
+Other actinometers include malachite green Leucocyanidins, vanadium(V)–iron(III) oxalate and monochloroacetic acid, however all of these actinometers undergo dark reactions, that is, they react in the absence of light.
 This is undesirable since it will have to be corrected for.
 Organic actinometers like butyrophenone or piperylene are analysed by gas chromatography.
 Other actinometers are more specific in terms of the range of wavelengths at which quantum yields have been determined.
 Reinecke's salt K[Cr(NH3)2(NCS)4] reacts in the near-UV region although it is thermally unstable.
 Uranyl oxalate has been used historically but is very toxic and cumbersome to analyze.